 By addressing both mental health and chemical dependency problems at once, the entire recovery process is coordinated to ensure a seamless and successful dual diagnosis treatment.
-From personalized therapy to medication management, our Louisville Kentucky dual diagnosis addiction therapy program prepares clients for success.
+From personalized mental health therapy to medication management, dual diagnosis treatment program prepares clients for success.

 Studies suggest that people with mental health disorders are far more likely to abuse substances in order to cope.
 There are approximately 9 million Americans who abuse alcohol or drugs that have an undiagnosed mental health disorder.
 Sadly, only about 7% of these people receive the dual diagnosis treatment they need.

-JourneyPure’s dual diagnosis addiction therapy in Louisville Kentucky provides integrated services to address both addiction and mental health disorders simultaneously.
+JourneyPure’s dual diagnosis treatment in Louisville provides integrated services to address both addiction and mental health disorders simultaneously.
 Research shows this to be a more effective treatment program than when only one end of the spectrum is stabilized but the other is not.

 That can cause an imbalance that could lead more quickly to relapse.
-Our dual diagnosis addiction therapy in Louisville Kentucky is a top tier treatment center that provides excellent dual diagnosis care to patients experiencing co-occurring disorders.
+Our dual diagnosis treatment in Louisville, KY is a top tier treatment center that provides excellent dual diagnosis care to patients experiencing co-occurring disorders.

-You may benefit from our Louisville Kentucky dual diagnosis addiction therapy if you are struggling with drug or alcohol addiction and:
+You may benefit from our Louisville dual diagnosis treatment program if you are struggling with drug or alcohol addiction and: